GKS Katowice: History

 From 27 March 2003 to 11 June 2004, the club played under the name of its main sponsor Dospel Katowice; this was not taken well by the fans of the club.
 GKS Katowice Sportowa Spółka Akcyjna finished its reins at the helm of the club in the summer of 2005 after the 2004–05 season where GKS finished 14th (and last) in the Ekstraklasa and was relegated to the second division.
 The team had to drop to the fourth division due to financial problems and their involvement in the 2003–2005 match-fixing scandal.
-After the drop to the 4th division, a group of fans known as the "Stowarzyszenie Sympatyków Klubu GKS Katowice" (which loosely translates into Society of Well Wishers Club of GKS Katowice) took over the helm at the club.
-In June 2006, the club was promoted to the third-tier, and in June 2007 the team advanced to the second division, which in 2008 was renamed I liga.
+After the drop to the 4th division, a group of fans known as the "Stowarzyszenie Sympatyków Klubu GKS Katowice" (GKS Katowice Sympathizers Association) took over the helm at the club.
+In June 2006, the club was promoted to the third division, and in June 2007 the team advanced to the second division, which in 2008 was renamed I liga.

 On 26 May 2024, they clinched promotion during the last matchday of the 2023–24 season after a 1–0 away victory over Arka Gdynia, tying them on points, but finishing ahead in the standings on head-to-head difference.
-They were promoted to Ekstraklasa as runners-up, ending their 19-year absence from the top tier.
+They were promoted to Ekstraklasa as runners-up, ending their 19-year absence from the premier division.

+On 23 May 2026, GKS Katowice played their last match of the season with Pogoń Szczecin drawing 1–1, passing Legia Warsaw in the league to secure a 5th place finish.
+This qualified GKS for the UEFA Conference League, marking the club’s return to European competition after a 23-year absence.

+In the 2026–27 UEFA Conference League, GKS entered the second qualifying round.
+After losing 1–2 away to MŠK Žilina, they won the return leg 3–1 at Arena Katowice and advanced 4–3 on aggregate.
+In the third qualifying round, GKS lost the opening match 0–2 to Hapoel Tel Aviv.
+Despite winning the return leg 2–1, the club was eliminated 2–3 on aggregate.
+Overall, GKS recorded two wins and two defeats during the campaign.